NCCASA has worked for and implemented many improvements for victims of sexual assault and human trafficking, including but not limited to:

 - and providing Human Trafficking Resource Packets to a variety of victim services and law enforcement agencies throughout North Carolina.
 These Packets include brochures, handouts, pamphlets, wallet cards, and posters, and most of this information is available in English, Spanish, Russian, Thai, Korean, Mandarin, and Indonesian.

-As a lead victim service provider for sexual assault and human trafficking survivors in North Carolina, and as a co-founder of the North Carolina Coalition Against Human Trafficking , (NCCAHT), NCCASA coordinates and monitors case management services and legal services, and collaborates with law enforcement and the U.S. Attorneys to assist victims and pursue prosecution of traffickers.
-NCCASA also closely collaborates with numerous victims service agencies to ensure that victims of trafficking are identified and assisted as quickly as possible.
-These agencies include The Salvation Army of Raleigh, Legal Aid of North Carolina and Pitt County Task Force, and all six of the Rapid Response Teams in North Carolina.
-NCCASA uses OVC’s Trafficking Information Management System (TIMS) to record and report the number of trafficking victims who have been served and the comprehensive services provided to them.
-NCCASA also ensures that each type of victim served will be documented separately so that reporting does not overlap.
+As a lead victim service provider for sexual assault and human trafficking survivors in North Carolina, and as a co-founder of NCCAHT, NCCASA assists in coordinating and monitoring case management and legal services, and collaborates with law enforcement and U.S. Attorneys to assist victims and pursue prosecution of traffickers.
+The North Carolina Coalition Against Sexual Assault also closely collaborates with numerous victims’ service agencies to ensure that victims of trafficking are identified and assisted as quickly as possible.
+These agencies include The Salvation Army of Wake County, Legal Aid of North Carolina, the Pitt County Coalition Against Human Trafficking, and the regional response teams in North Carolina.
+NCCASA regularly partners with the North Carolina Human Trafficking Commission (NCHTC) to support consistency of services across the state’s direct service providers and to provide training and technical assistance as needed statewide.